ytnydv/MEAN-Stack-Template/README.md

-# Demoapp
+# Mean-Stack-Template

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0-rc.0.
+This project will serve as template for basic MEAN application.

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-## Code scaffolding
+## Running API/Local Server after build(need to run as to start server up for API to work).

-Run `ng generate component component-name` to generate a new component.
-You can also use `ng generate directive/pipe/service/class/module`.
+Run `node server.js` to start express server on `http://localhost:3000`

 ## Build